 Symptoms of pet allergies

-Symptoms can range from mild to severe but often mimic seasonal allergies.
-However, in people with asthma, symptoms can be more significant and result in flare-ups or difficulty breathing.
+Pet allergy symptoms can range from mild to severe but often mimic seasonal allergies.
+For those with asthma or other underlying respiratory diseases, symptoms can be more significant and result in flare-ups and even difficulty breathing.
 Symptoms occur from exposure to a pet, the pet’s environment, or the fabric or clothing exposed to a pet.
 The pet doesn’t have to be in the immediate vicinity to trigger a reaction.

-Symptoms may come and go or may be continuous depending on exposure.
+Symptoms may come and go or may be continuous, depending on exposure.
 For people who have ongoing exposure, symptoms do not go away.
-This is one of the reasons people do not realize that pets are the cause of their signs.
+This is one of the reasons people may not realize that pets are the cause of their signs.
 Often, people with allergies to pets also have environmental allergies, complicating matters.

 Diagnosing pet allergies

 If you experience allergy symptoms, especially after getting a new pet, discuss them with your healthcare provider.
 Ideally, a medical practitioner specializing in allergies, such as an allergist or ENT (eye, nose, and throat specialist), is best served to help you with your diagnosis and potential management strategies.

 The gold standard for allergy diagnosis is intradermal skin testing.
 Skin testing involves placing a (very small) dilute amount of the allergen in a liquid form under the top layer of the skin with a needle.
 This is then compared to a control, generally saline.
 The provider waits approximately 15 minutes to see if any redness, swelling, itchiness, or irritation occurs.